Why Susquehanna Students Deliver

 They are geographically diverse.

-Students attend class with more than 2,200 other students from 32 states and 15 countries.
+Students attend class with about 2,200 other students from 35 states and 21 countries.

 They are culturally competent.

 All students are required to spend at least two weeks studying away from campus in a culture different from their own through our Global Opportunities program.

 Susquehanna’s language proficiency requirement translates well to the global workplace.

 They are service-oriented.

 Susquehanna students contribute more than 25,000 hours of community service annually.